Voiced by Amazon Polly

 This definitely makes me want to travel more.
 Or just get out of the city and head somewhere local.
-I think a shift in scenery does bring a newness to the present moment.
+A shift in scenery does bring a newness to the present moment.
 Thought this was a great post.
 After eight years of being a wandering gypsy, I’ve made a discovery… Travel is the new meditation.
 Travel breeds mindfulness, anchoring us in the ‘present moment’.
 Travel is good for the mind and soul, and this might just be why it feels so darn fantastic.

 As hundreds of articles and zillions of Yoga classes are already teaching us, ‘the present moment’ is what it’s all about.
 Buddhists have spent centuries learning how to remain there, as have rishis and yogis, and now westerners have joined the party.